dev-himanshu-karnwal/react-vite-shadcn-ts-tailwind-setup/README.md

 Shadcn UI components are pre-configured and can be imported directly into your project.
 You can customize the theme and styles by modifying the `shadcn-ui` configuration.

-### ESLint and Prettier
+### ESLint

-ESLint and Prettier are configured to enforce consistent code formatting and linting rules.
-You can modify the rules in `.eslintrc.js` and `.prettierrc.js` respectively.
+ESLint is configured to enforce consistent code linting rules.
+You can modify the rules in `.eslintrc.js`.

 ---